+The excursions to Geneva, Strasbourg, and Berlin form an essential part of the master’s programme.
 The excursion to Geneva mainly serves as a chance to experience human rights protection by the United Nations first hand, and to meet with executives within the UN system and members of NGOs working with them.
-We for example organise visits with the Office of the High Commissioner for Human Rights and a session of a human rights body, as well as the International Organization for Migration or the International Committee of the Red Cross.
+We organise visits with the Office of the High Commissioner for Human Rights and a session of a human rights body, as well as the International Organization for Migration or the International Committee of the Red Cross.

 “(…) I thought it was very interesting to attend the session of the CRPD Committee, together with the possibility of dialoguing with its President.”